ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win-opencv/1-opencv-compilers.md

 * __MSVC__: A compiler developed by Microsoft that’s part of the Visual Studio IDE.
 It’s designed specifically for Windows and integrates well with the Windows development ecosystem.

 * __Clang__: An open-source compiler that is part of the LLVM project.
-It’s known for its modern design and and cross-platform capabilities.
+It’s known for its modern design and cross-platform capabilities.

 MSVC is the go-to for Windows-focused projects needing seamless integration with Visual Studio.
 Clang is ideal for cross-platform projects or when using modern C++ features with flexibility.

 ## Before you begin

-Any Windows on Arm computer which has the required tools installed can be used for this Learning Path.
+Any Windows on Arm machine which has the required tools installed can be used for this Learning Path.
 You will learn the build methods using both MSVC and Clang.

 Please install the following tools required for both methods.